 He also promised that ICE will never be abolished, like some radical liberals have proposed.

-4) Democrats Cheering when POTUS Talks of Women?
+4) Democrats Cheer when POTUS Talks of Women?

 Certainly the most awkward moment of the night.